Gray, Joseph D.

-As a registered patent attorney, Joey also manages inter partes review proceedings before the Patent Trial & Appeal Board (PTAB) and patent and trademark prosecution (procurement) before the U.S. Patent & Trademark Office.
+As a registered patent attorney, Joey serves as lead counsel in inter partes review proceedings before the Patent Trial & Appeal Board (PTAB) and manages patent and trademark prosecution (procurement) before the U.S. Patent & Trademark Office.
 He helps clients build and manage IP portfolios, conduct IP diligence and pre-suit investigations, and negotiate inbound and outbound license agreements, among other things.
 He enjoys getting to know his clients and their businesses — and combining that knowledge with his experience to build long-term partnerships.

 E-commerce company (Delaware): secured favorable settlement shortly before expert discovery in five-patent lawsuit involving internet and website functionality.
 Gray led the team’s litigation strategy and first chaired the team’s courtroom presentations.

-Medical device manufacturer (Illinois): received full dismissal on behalf of start-up client three months after a large competitor filed a complaint alleging patent infringement; the case was dismissed shortly after Mr. Gray received a favorable ruling curtailing the scope of plaintiffs’ claims.
+Medical device manufacturer (Illinois): secured dismissal on behalf of start-up client three months after a large competitor filed a complaint alleging patent infringement; the case was dismissed shortly after Mr. Gray received a favorable ruling curtailing the scope of plaintiffs’ claims.

 Medical device manufacturer (Texas): conducted diligence and negotiated portfolio cross-license on behalf of emerging company in response to allegations of patent infringement from large competitor.